0ax1/MPI-Checker/README.md

 ### Rank Variables
 Rank variables are identified as such if they get passed to `MPI_Comm_rank`.
 Different rank variables can be used within translation unit.
-They can be a common variable or contained inside of a struct.
-Rank variables initialized in another translation unit are not detected.
+They can be a common integer variable or used as a member in a struct.
+Rank variables are not detected if initialized in another translation unit, than the one they are used in.

 ```
 int rank;